peleg-lab/CollectiveScentingABM/README.md

-# Agent-Based Model of Collective Communication in Honey Bees
+# Agent-Based Model of Collective Olfactory Communication in Honey Bees

 ## Overview: